chef/chef-web-docs/content/saas/opsworks_migration.md

 1. Zip the latest `timestamp-based` directory and `automate-elasticsearch-data` directory and share it with the Chef team.

 Progress Chef engineers handle the restoration process.
-Your account manager will notify you when the restoration is complete.
+Your account manager won'tify you when the restoration is complete.

 ## Verify the restore